 Through our Media division, we ensure we’re reflecting diverse communities and we have policies and standards that guide us in producing news on all platforms to ensure accuracy and fairness.

-In 2016, we collected and processed 144,796 wireless devices for recycling and refurbishment through our Rogers Trade-Up and FidoTrade programs, more than doubling our 2015 total.
+In 2017, we collected and processed 181,773 wireless devices for recycling and refurbishment through our Rogers Trade-Up and FidoTrade programs.

 We offer customer service in four languages: French, English, Cantonese, and Mandarin.